franciscoDev/franciscoDev/README.md

 #### software developer
 ![software developer](https://media.giphy.com/media/xUA7bdpLxQhsSQdyog/giphy.gif)

-I worked in some companies in different sectors like financial or entertainment.
-I learned very useful skills.
  I like programming video games  in many technologies like unity 3D,phaser.js a so on.
-My English is intermediate but I practice every day read, write and speak.
 Read is my passion I think that the books is very important for imagination and ideas.

 Skills: JS / Angular/ Java / HTML /Android